learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

 - Existing accounting transfers are now updated when the program admission cost is changed
 - Removed links to nonexistent DVI and PS catalogs on the printables page
 - Removed outdated "Guide for happy printables" from the printables page
+- Unmorph button now properly hides after unmorphing
+- Fixed the status field in the class management form
+- Fixed the regex restriction for the director email field
+- Fixed the date format in the volunteer request form help text
+- The "Open" deadlines button now properly opens deadlines that are currently set to open in the future
+- Now display a 404 page when user attempts to download a file that doesn't exist
+- Fixed the volunteer form for very small user ID numbers

 Development changes
 ===================